Naval Science and Technological Laboratory: Areas of work

 NSTL is involved in the design, development, testing, evaluation and productionization of underwater weapons and their associated weapon control systems.
 These include torpedoes, mines, decoys, targets, simulators, Fire Control Systems and weapon launchers.

 The lab is also involved in investigating hydrodynamic parameters and structural design of surface and submerged naval platforms and in evolving design criteria through model studies and simulation.
 NSTL is also involved in developing Warship Technologies, Stealth Technology for ships and Hydro-dynamic research services.

 NSTL also develops specialized materials for Marine Applications, including materials for mitigation of Radar, IR, Magnetic, Acoustic and ELFE Signatures leading to stealthier platforms.

 Facilities

-NSTL is equipped with laboratories and Hydrodynamic research facilities.
+NSTL is equipped with laboratories and Hydrodynamic research facilities including a High Speed Towing Tank (HSTT), a Cavitation Tunnel and a Wind Tunnel.
+They also have Acoustic, Shock, Noise and Vibration Test Facilities that are used to measure, study and analyze the mitigation of underwater noise generated by ships and submarines.